Azasakhe/Netflix/How-install-the-addon.md

 <p>

 **PREREQUISITE:** Mandatory HD Station app installed.<br/>
-**PREREQUISITE for KODI 19 only:** Verify that the installed version of Python is equal to or greater than 3.7 otherwise you need update it from the QNAP Store.
+**PREREQUISITE for KODI 19 OR ABOVE:** Verify that the installed version of Python is equal to or greater than 3.7 otherwise you need update it from the QNAP Store.

 * Connect to QNAP with a terminal (ssh or telnet) as admin<br/>
 Instructions: https://www.qnap.com/en/how-to/knowledge-base/article/how-to-access-qnap-nas-by-ssh